Feliway Review: Does It Work and Is It Worth It?

-Unfortunately, that’s not an easy question to answer.
-We couldn’t find much conclusive published research about its efficacy, though an analysis of multiple studies in the Hartpury Student Research Journal determined that the research conducted so far shows variable results.
+Conclusive published research about its efficacy was not available.
+However, an analysis of multiple studies in the Hartpury Student Research Journal determined that the research conducted so far shows variable results.
 The study concludes that cats are individuals and don’t all respond to the scents in the same way.

 Likewise, Feliway divides customers on whether this artificial pheromone spray can modify a cat’s behavior.
 Many people reported almost immediate success while others thought their cats were immune to its effects.